nadeemlab/DeepLIIF/Registration/README.md

 Please report all issues on the public forum.

 ## License
-© DeepLIIF code is distributed under **Apache 2.0 with Commons Clause** license, and is available for non-commercial academic purposes.
+© [Nadeem Lab](https://nadeemlab.org/) - DeepLIIF code is distributed under **Apache 2.0 with Commons Clause** license, and is available for non-commercial academic purposes.

-## Acknowledgments
-* This code is inspired by [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

 ## Reference
 If you find our work useful in your research or if you use parts of this code please consider citing our paper: